neptune-ai/open-solution-salt-identification/README.md

 This is an open solution to the [TGS Salt Identification Challenge](https://www.kaggle.com/c/tgs-salt-identification-challenge).

+# Note
+**Unfortunately, we can no longer provide support for this repo.
+Hopefully, it should still work, but if it doesn't, we cannot really help.**

 ## More competitions :sparkler:
 Check collection of [public projects :gift:](https://ui.neptune.ai/-/explore), where you can find multiple Kaggle competitions with code, experiments and outputs.